 Whether you’re growing fresh superfood sprouts in your kitchen, planting young plants in your garden, or embarking on an ambitious plan to grow all your own food this year, growing and gardening can be a very rewarding self-care practice.

 Gardening always marks this time of year for me and starting seeds is something I have been doing for many, many years.
 I have even used a complicated set-up of grow lights and grow mats in my basement to start seeds extra early in late winter so they’re ready to plant outdoors as soon as the snow has melted and the soil has warmed up.

 Growing some of your food is a remarkable self-care practice for those who enjoy it and, best of all, you get to eat the fruits of your labour!

 5. Open Windows and Water a Plant or Two

 Did you know that the air inside your home, car or office is often a lot unhealthier than the air outside?
 And this is true regardless of where you live!

 Indoor air quality is affected by everything from your furniture to your household cleaners to a wide range of temperature, humidity and ventilation factors, all of which either improve or reduce the air quality inside closed spaces.

 One thing that I find interesting is that the air inside newer homes is often LESS healthy than the air inside older homes.
 And why is this?
 Well, the argument is that older homes tend to be draftier, with more cracks and crevices for exchange between indoor and outdoor air to happen.

 So, in early spring, fling open your windows and let the outdoor air freshen and bathe your space with new life.
 Wake to the sound of birds chirping and take a few deep breaths to inhale sweet spring blooms.
 That is, in itself, a kind of meditation!

-You can read more about indoor air quality and NASA’s research on the ability of plants to clean the air and improve indoor air quality in my previous article on 4 Easy Yet Scientifically Proven Ways to Boost Health in Your Workplace.
+You can read more about indoor air quality and NASA’s research on the ability of plants to clean the air and improve indoor air quality in my earlier article, 4 Easy Yet Scientifically Proven Ways to Boost Health in Your Workplace.